 “Every adversity, every failure, every heartbreak, carries with it the seed of an equal or greater benefit.”

 …and there you have it!
-Hope you enjoyed the list :).
-Next week we’re back to our regular scheduled programing of stock investing education and conversations.
+I hope you enjoyed the list :).
+Next week we’re back to our regular scheduled programming of stock investing education and conversations.
 Figured a little break from talking stocks 24/7 wouldn’t hurt.
 Let me know if you read or will read any of the books mentioned in the three-part series.
-Always love hearing from you!
+I always love hearing from you!

 Have a GREAT day and cheers to profits!